ShadowDuke/OW_Projects-Plus/README.md

 **Adds 9 new projects.
 Needs some balance testing.
 If you have suggestions or any input, please comment.**

+**Delete any previous files/directories from earlier versions of this mod**
+## Installation and use

+1. [Download](https://github.com/ShadowDuke/OW_Projects-Plus/archive/master.zip) the files and put the **"Mods"** directory in \Users\\###\Documents\My Games\OldWorld\
+   - Help: Windows Explorer; click on Documents; navigate to \My Games\Old World\
+2. Go to "Mods" in the main menu and enable "Projects+", click "Save" then "Play with Mods" or set up a new game and go to Advanced Setup to find the mod at the bottom and enable it.
+3. Start a new game

 # New Projects